Sunday, December 22, 2024

 3. In some cases, Links in Iverviews may not have URL Fragments

 I have seen in some rare instances where Google Overviews cites the page without URL fragments.
-This can be due to Google not able to highlight what text to scroll into or the information cited in the Overviews are in tables or other data formats that Google can’t highlight.
+This can be due to Google not being able to highlight what text to scroll into or the information cited in the Overviews being in tables or other data formats that Google can’t highlight.

 Solution: If your links cited in Overviews don’t have URL fragments, add a line or a paragraph addressing the query.
 This will allow Google to highlight the text and append the URL fragment to the relevant section.